 Okay, the Asus EEE R105D (aka 1005PXD) does work indeed.
 Here's something I learned in this short frame of time.

-try to use Linux on a Netbook, except you're like the Godfather of computing or something.
+Do not try to use Linux on a Netbook, except you're like the Godfather of computing or something.
 I do know quite a bit, albeit obviously not enough.
 And I'm too lazy to read like 200 pages, configure 20 files... no, the lousy 'disable backlight'-button still doesn't do jack.

 1. It'll cause your HDD to retract heads all the time, only to move them back online a blink afterwards, hundred times an hour.
 I don't think the disk would survive that for too long.